2012 Bethune–Cookman Wildcats baseball team

-The 2012 Bethune–Cookman Wildcats baseball team represents Bethune-Cookman University in the sport of baseball during the 2012 college baseball season.
+The 2012 Bethune–Cookman Wildcats baseball team represented Bethune-Cookman University in the sport of baseball during the 2012 college baseball season.
 The Wildcats competed in Division I of the National Collegiate Athletic Association (NCAA) and the Southern Division of the Mid-Eastern Athletic Conference (MEAC).
-The team is coached by Jason Beverlin, who entered his first season at Bethune-Cookman.
-The Wildcats won the MEAC Tournament and moved on to the NCAA Tournament and participated in the Gainesville Regional, where they were beat 0-2.
+The team was coached by Jason Beverlin, who entered his first season at Bethune-Cookman.
+The Wildcats won the MEAC Tournament and moved on to the NCAA tournament and participated in the Gainesville Regional, where they were beat 0-2.